akalata/drupalheroes/README.md

 Stickers may be purchased at https://www.stickermule.com/en/user/1070689618/stickers.
 There is a very slight markup added to the stickers, profits from the sale of these stickers will be used to fund future designs and to provide stickers at Drupal events.

+There is a bulk purchasing discount on these, though it's not very clear from the cart page.
+There's also an additional discount on purchasing multiple custom stickers that only shows up if you are logged in.
+If you don't already have an account on StickerMule, https://www.stickermule.com/unlock?ref_id=8169860701 will give you $10 credit (that we get as well!).

 ## To request a design

 1. Please [search](https://github.com/akalata/drupalheroes/search?type=issues) to see if your request already exists.
 If a request is found, please +1 that one.